Constructing the relative Fukaya category: Dependence on perturbation data and system of divisors

+\begin{rmk} We do not establish any kind of uniqueness of the curved filtered quasi-equivalences involved: we have a `weak system' of (curved filtered quasi-)equivalent categories, in the terminology of \cite[Section 10a]{Seidel:FCPLT}. \end{rmk}

-The basic idea behind the construction of $\EuC$ is to show that $\fuk(X,D,V_1)$ can be defined using the pullback of the perturbation data $\bP^0$ via the map forgetting all marked points labelled by $q \in Q_1 \setminus Q_0$.
-The difficulty lies in the fact that the pulled-back perturbation data will never satisfy the conditions \textbf{(Thin regions)}, \textbf{(Equivariant)}, \textbf{(Consistent on discs)} required of a universal choice of perturbation data.
-Therefore, we enlarge the allowed class of perturbation data so that it includes the pullback of $\bP^0$, as well as the perturbation data $\bP^1$; then a doubled category construction allows us to interpolate between the two.
+The basic idea behind the construction of $\EuC$ is to show that $\fuk(V_1,\bN^1)$ can be defined using the pullback of the data $\bN^0$ via the map forgetting all marked points labelled by $q \in Q_1 \setminus Q_0$.
+The difficulty lies in the fact that the pulled-back data will not be valid: e.g., the pulled-back perturbation data will never satisfy the conditions \textbf{(Thin regions)}, \textbf{(Equivariant)}, \textbf{(Consistent on discs)} required of a universal choice of perturbation data.
+Therefore, we enlarge the allowed class of perturbation data so that it includes the pullback of $\bN^0$, as well as the perturbation data $\bN^1$; then a doubled category construction allows us to interpolate between the two.